 The complainant worked in the company for one month (1-30 November 2017) as security guard, engaged through a contracted security agency.
 His salary was INR 10100 per month.
-He worked 12 hours per day (the standard shifts for security guards are 8am-8pm and 8pm-8am).
-According to the complainant he was facing harassment from his supervisor (verbal abuse and shouting and frequent changes in duty place to different parts of the factory in the same day).
-Due to this he felt compelled to submit his resignation on 25th November 2017.
+He worked 12 hours per day, as the standard shifts for security guards are 8:00 to 20:00 and 20:00 to 8:00.
+According to the complainant, he was facing harassment from his supervisor, in the form of verbal abuse, shouting and frequent changes in duty place to different parts of the factory in the same day.
+Due to this he felt compelled to submit his resignation on 25 November 2017.

 The complainant fears that he may not be paid full wages for the remaining days worked as he had a similar experience earlier (March to May 2017) with the same security company.
 He was asked to work two continuous shift (24 hours) and when he resigned for health reasons, he was not paid wages for five days.